PolySync/misra-rust/MISRA-Rules.md

 "Octal constants shall not be used."

-_This rule is not strictly enforcable in Rust though octal constants are_ _differentiatable from decimal constants because they require the `0o` prefix._
+_No direct corollary in Rust.
+Octal constants are distict from_ _decimal constants because they require the `0o` prefix._

 __[See Rule_7_1.rs](./tests/compile-fail/Rule_7_1.rs)__